CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 10 - Strings/Strings.md

 ## Combining Methods For Complex Programs

-Problem: Personalize a greeting \- take some greeting text "Hello World" or "Hi Jared" and replace the second word with your name (so for me, I'd change these to "Hello Katherine" or "Hi Katherine).
+Problem: Personalize a greeting \- take some greeting text "Hello World" or "Hi Person" and replace the second word with your name (so for me, I'd change these to "Hello Katherine" or "Hi Katherine).

 If you feel like this is ramping up the difficulty of problem solving, you're not wrong \- dealing with Strings (or eventually, any abstract data representation in code) involves adding another mental layer of abstraction to your programs.
 The best way to handle this is to stick with pseudo code as long as possible while describing your solution to the problem.
 For these sorts of problems, the trick is figuring out **how to break down the problem** in the first place \- once you solve that, the code writes itself!